 http://www.soul-trade.com/scuda/SCuDA/Home.html

 At St Mary’s we make every effort to support children with dyslexia.
-To discuss our provision please contact Mrs Smith, or SENDCo.
+To discuss our provision please contact your child’s class teacher or the SENDCO.